roweeena/sei50-homework/Jesus Flores/week7_js/recursion_benchmarking/README.md

 ## Images
-Countdown example: How many iterations per second and how many in 10 seconds, using a time loop vs recursivity.
+Countdown example: How many iterations per second and how many in 10 seconds, using a time loop vs recursive algorithm.
 ![](images/countdown.png)

 Fibonnaci example: How many iterations per second and how many in 10 seconds, and 32 as fib secuence.
 - Using a while loop
-- Using recursivity
+- Using recursive solution without memoization
-- Recursivity using memoization with an array
+- Recursive solution using memoization with an array
-- Recursivity using memoization with a hash
+- Recursive solution memoization with a hash
 ![](images/fib.png)